WMD-group/rvo/README.md

 * **dvxc.py** The main program file.
 May be used interactively, uses argparse for optional arguments.

-* **dvxc_stats.py** Simulates the use of $\Delta V_{xc}$ with large sets of energy-volume curves.
+* **dvxc_stats.py** Simulates the use of ΔV<sub>xc</sub> with large sets of energy-volume curves.
 Used to generate the figures for an in-progress research paper.
 Data files will be released on publication.

+* **ase_generate_input.py** Generates an energy-volume curve for use with dvxc.py, given a set of crystal structure files.
+Supports [file formats known to ASE](https://wiki.fysik.dtu.dk/ase/ase/io.html#module-ase.io).

 * **interpolate_cell.py** Collection of functions used to interpolate lattice vectors to a target volume.